-During the drop/add period, students may revise their programs by dropping and/or adding any available classes.
-These changes can be made by calling Student Enrollment Services at 480-517-8540.
+During the drop/add period, students may revise their schedules.
+These changes can be made online at www. my.maricopa.edu, by calling Student Enrollment Services at 480-517-8540 or in person at a Rio Salado site.
 For 13-15 week classes, after the drop/add period, students may be permitted to change their schedule only after consultation with the instructors involved.
 Deadlines for full refund and tuition/fee cancellation are published each semester in the class schedule.

-When registering for "flex start" classes, which start every two weeks, registration must be received by the Monday of the start date.
+When registering for "flex start" classes, which start every week, registration must be received by the Monday of the start date.